HouzuoGuo/laitos/README.md

 For reliable **Internet access via alternative infrastructures** such as telephone, SMS, and satellite terminals, **laitos** has a comprehensive all-in-one toolkit for:

-- Keep in touch on Facebook and Twitter
+- Keep in touch via Twitter and Emails
 - Read news via RSS
-- Read and send Emails
 - Make calls and send SMS
 - Ask about latest weather and factoids
 - Run Linux/Unix shell commands